This post may contain affiliate links. Read our disclosure policy here.

 What is the best cut of meat for beef tacos?

-I prefer skirt steak tacos but you could swap it with flank, whichever works best for you.
-Whenever preparing a recipe that calls for sliced meat, make sure to slice against the grain.
+I prefer skirt steak tacos, but you could swap it with flank or brisket very thinly sliced, whichever works best for you.
+When a recipe calls for sliced meat, make sure to slice against the grain.
 Why?
-Because both the cut of meat AND how you cut it determines how tender it will be once cooked.
+Because both the cut of meat AND how you cut it determine how tender it will be once cooked.
+I'll show you how to slice against the grain in this video.

 How to Make Korean Beef Tacos